 Claude (Anthropic), GPT (OpenAI), Gemini (Google), Mistral, Perplexity Sonar (with live web search), and Grok (xAI).
 The exact model tier per provider depends on your plan.

-Is the agreement score reliable?
+What does the agreement score measure?

 How long does a consensus query take?